RedHatQE/polarizer/DATA.md

 ## XUnit data

-Similar to the TestCase data, the XUnit data provides information necessary for some of the API calls
+Similar to the TestCase data, the XUnit data provides information necessary for some of the API calls.
+The data passed here will be used for the /xunit/import endpoint.

 ```yaml
 project: PLATTP